-Benefits to include vacation benefits, sick leave benefits, personal days, holidays and bereavement leave, will be suspended during the leave, after the first 30-days, and will resume upon the employee's return to active employment.
+Benefits to include paid time off (PTO), holidays, and bereavement leave, will be suspended during the leave, after the first 30-days, and will resume upon the employee's return to active employment.

 Employees on military leave for up to 30-days are required to return to work for the first regularly scheduled shift after the end of service, allowing reasonable travel time.
 Employees on longer military leave must apply for reinstatement in accordance with USERRA and all applicable state laws.

 Employees returning from military leave will be placed in the position they would have attained had they remained continuously employed or a comparable one depending on the length of military service in accordance with USERRA.
 They will be treated as though they were continuously employed for purposes of determining benefits based on length of service.